 - Glow Plug: O.S. #8

-First I used the Evolution 14×6 prop to break in the engine and I ran three tanks through the engine running the engine slobbery rich for two minutes (4-stroking!) and then leaned it out to max rpm for 2 minutes.
+For engine break ins I prefer to use a raised platform like a deck or a table to keep the engine and prop out of the dust and debris that can get kick up during extended engine runs.
+For the first I used the Evolution 14×6 prop to break in the engine and I ran three tanks through the engine running the engine slobbery rich for two minutes (4-stroking!) and then leaned it out to max rpm for 2 minutes.
 I then richen it up and repeated the cycle for the whole tank.
-I then let the engine cool off for 20 minutes while I grabbed some lunch!
+I then let the engine cool off for 20 minutes.

 I also tried a few different glow plugs which, for the best idle and overall good throttle transition turned out to be the O.S. #8 plug.
 Next I switched to what I thought was my most promising propeller, the wood Xoar 14×4.
 Remember I am proping the engine for fun fly so I am looking for a good idle and transition and a powerful climb, not max rpm.
 Of course this will require a trip or two to the flying field to see what the ultimate winner is.

-The Xoar 14×4 tached up to 10,800 and had a very low idle of 2,100.
+I next tried the Xoar 14×4.
+And it spun up to 10,800 and had a very low idle of 2,100.
 The low end needed to be tweaked a little as the engine started to load up a little.
 I leaned it out about 1/16 turn.
 The engine died with at an idle of about 1,700.

 Fuel consumption seems pretty good also, as it took only 3/4 of a 10 oz. tank to do all the prop tests.
 I used both the O.S. #8 and an Evolution glow plug but I could not see any obvious differences!
-My Ni-Cd glow driver battery died so now I am charging it up as well as a second backup driver.
+My Glow Driver is the McDaniels Ni-Starter and I always have a back up one for the filed box.